Skip to content

 mockReset

-Does what mockClear does and makes inner implementation an empty function (returning undefined when invoked).
+Performs the same actions as mockClear and sets the inner implementation to an empty function (returning undefined when invoked).
 This also resets all "once" implementations.
-This is useful when you want to completely reset a mock to the default state.
+It is useful for completely resetting a mock to its default state.

 mockRestore

-Does what mockReset does and restores inner implementation to the original function.
+Performs the same actions as mockReset and restores the inner implementation to the original function.

-Note that restoring mock from vi.fn() will set implementation to an empty function that returns undefined.
-Restoring a vi.fn(impl) will restore implementation to impl.
+Note that restoring a mock created with vi.fn() will set the implementation to an empty function that returns undefined.
+Restoring a mock created with vi.fn(impl) will restore the implementation to impl.

 mockResolvedValue

-Accepts a value that will be resolved when async function is called.
+Accepts a value that will be resolved when the async function is called.
+TypeScript will only accept values that match the return type of the original function.

 ts